knative/docs/docs/serving/autoscaling/autoscaler-types.md

 !!! important
     If you want to use Kubernetes Horizontal Pod Autoscaler (HPA), you must install it after you install Knative Serving.
-For how to install HPA, see [Install optional Serving extensions](../../install/yaml-install/serving/install-serving-with-yaml.md#install-optional-serving-extensions).

 ## Knative Pod Autoscaler (KPA)